smaliarov/nordcloud/README.rst

 Third, make a copy of secrets.json.example and name it secrets.json.
 It's a very basic (and somewhat stupid) way of keeping private data (passwords and tokens) out of git.
+You'll need to think of a DB master password and create two GitHub access tokens - repo_hook and repo (can be also one token with two permissions, sure).

 Now, you need to be logged in to AWS with some user that will allow you to create all needed infrastructure.
 For the sake of time, I used an admin user with full access.
 Never do that on production!